peterarose/ufss/README.md

   - for closed systems: currently broken
   - for open systems: class RKE_DensityMatrices in RKE_open_core.py
 4. Hamiltonian/Liouvillian Generator (HLG) - tool for generating vibronic Hamiltonians and (optionally) Liouvillians from simple parameter inputs

+This code depends upon the following packages: numpy,matplotlib,pyfftw,scipy>=1,pyyaml

+In order to try this code out, you can download this repo and run the jupyter notebooks contained within.

+Installation instructions coming soon